aiur100/custom-cfs-serverless/custom-cfr/README.md

 ## Functionality
 * The React app should use the browser location services to then request weather data from the API GW and Lambda function.
 * We will focus on providing today's temperature and precipitation, and provide a clothing recommendation.

+## Infrastructure
+The deployment process should be self-managing, as much as possible.
+* Some questions.
+    * On deploy, create S3 bucket.
+    * Get S3 bucket static URL and output it.
+    * Make sure that the react project can automatically be updated with the API Gateway URL